pic pic

 Tuples for Assignments

 Tuples can be used to assign values to multiple variables at once.
 This operation is commonly referred to as unpacking or destructuring.
-It's accomplished by placing a tuple on the left-hand side of = and a collection on the right-hand side, which may be either another tuple or a vector.
+It's implemented by placing a tuple on the left-hand side of = and a collection on the right-hand side, where the latter may be either another tuple or a vector.

 (x,y) = (4,5)